xcp-ng/xcp-ng-org/docs/management/manage-locally/xo-lite.md

 :::

 :::warning
-XO Lite is using a self-signed certificate you will have to accept it following your Web Browser instruction to be able to access to the logging page.
+XO Lite uses a self-signed certificate.
+You need to accept the certificate (follow your web browser's instructions) to get  access to the login page.
 :::

 :::note